dojo/docs/developer/index.rst

 .. contents::
     :depth: 2

-This section contains or links to information useful to contributors/committers to dojo:
+This section contains or links to information useful to contributors or committers to dojo:

 * `Style guide <developer/styleguide>`_